 - Providing a range of information services for commissioners, practitioners and managers across the spectrum of health and social care.

 NICE works closely with local and national organisations including the Care Quality Commission, Public Health England, Monitor, and NHS England.
-It also works with a number of partner
+It also works with a number of partner organisations / stakeholders and details of these can be found within individual programme areas of the NICE website or on application to NICE.

 The Department of Health is the